bjyurkovich/ieee-conference-web-template/README.md

 2. `bannerTopPlacement` and `bannerRightPlacement` allow you to move around the banner image in order to focus it in on a good spot of the image.
 Just play around with the numbers until you get it to a point that it looks good.

 ###Set Social Media Links
 The next thing to do is set the social media links.
-Since it is trivial to make a facebook, twitter, and linkedin page for your conference, and they add some cool things (especially twitter) to your event:
+It is trivial to make a facebook, twitter, and linkedin page for your conference, and they can add some cool things (especially twitter) to your event:
 ```json
 ...
 "socialMediaLinks":{